Edited by: Keri Stooksbury

-Entering the United States by Land (from Canada and Mexico)
+Entering the U.S. by Land (from Canada and Mexico)

 NEXUS cards are valid at all RFID-ready lanes found at land crossings into the U.S. from Canada, and vice versa.

-Whether travelers are in approved vehicles or not, NEXUS cards are always WHTI-compliant documents, and can be utilized in all standard lanes entering the United States from Mexico as proof of citizenship and identity.
+Whether travelers are in approved vehicles or not, NEXUS cards are always WHTI-compliant documents and can be utilized in all standard lanes entering the U.S. from Mexico as proof of citizenship and identity.
 In addition, pedestrians can utilize the dedicated SENTRI lines for accessing expedited entry at the San Ysidro border crossing from Tijuana to the U.S.

 NEXUS Cost Information

 A $50 one-time fee will be required with your NEXUS application.
 It must be paid in full with your application submission via the Trusted Traveler Program System (credit card or electronic bank transfer).